Shoaib-2/SendStream/README.md

 ## Features
 - **Mailchimp Integration**: Seamlessly connect to Mailchimp to manage subscribers and send newsletters.
-- **Substack Integration**: Utilize Substack for newsletter distribution and subscriber management.
 - **Gmail Service**: Send newsletters directly using Gmail for smaller-scale campaigns.
 - **User Management**: Allow users to manage their own Mailchimp and Substack accounts for personalized email campaigns.